o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

     This directory will be used by the O3DE package downloader to retrieve external libraries needed for the engine.

 1. Get the Python runtime.
 The Python runtime is not included in the GitHub repo.
 It is required by the `o3de` script, which you will use to perform common command line functions.
 This script requires **CMake** to be installed and accessible on your device's path.
-If you have not installed CMake, or get an error that CMake cannot be found when running the script, refer to the [System Requirements](./requirements) page for installation instructions.
+If you have not installed CMake, or get an error that CMake cannot be found when running the script, refer to the [O3DE System Requirements](../requirements) page for installation instructions.

     Open a command prompt to the directory where you set up O3DE and run the `get_python` script.